defl/videoprocessor/README.md

 Parts of this code are made and owned by others, for example SDKs; in all such cases there are LICENSE.txt and README.txt files present to point to sources, attributions and licenses.

-I'm not affiliated or connected with any of the firms mentioned above.

 ------

  Copyright 2021 [Dennis Fleurbaaij](mailto:mail@dennisfleurbaaij.com)